-Dandelion (Taraxacum officinale) is a very common garden weed; and also a super food for both birds and humans!
+Dandelion (Taraxacum officinale) is a very common garden weed; and also considered by many to be a “super food” for both birds and humans.

-Even birds who do not usually take to greens with much enthusiasm will often take an immediate interest in dandelions!
+Even birds who do not usually take to greens with much enthusiasm will often take interest in dandelions, even if it’s just to play with or tear into pieces to start with.

 You can also grow these plants in an aviary if you have a natural floor.
 Collecting the seedheads of the dandelion once it reaches the familiar white fluffy seed head stage after flowering allows you to have a continual source of this plant.

 Being a weed means that Dandelion grows well in almost any conditions.
-This page has a good step by step guide to growing dandelions from seed.
+This site has a good step by step guide to growing dandelions from seed.

 Dandelion is well known for its benefits to the health of the liver and its ability to remove toxins from the body.
 With liver disease and liver related ailments being so common in captive parrots, dandelion should be at or near the top of the list for healthy foods that can help combat and prevent a parrot from developing potentially fatal liver related health problems which can come about as a result of a poor diet and weight gain due to limited physical activity (lack of flying).
 This is of course not an alternative to seeking veterinary advice and treatment – but including Dandelion as part of the diet can only add to overall liver health in any bird.